-- Necessity or strong likelihood for rescheduling of the loan; and - Decline in values of, or adverse developments on, collaterals securing the loan.
+- Indications that the borrower's ability or willingness to service debt are in doubt; - Necessity or strong likelihood for rescheduling of the loan; and - Decline in values of, or adverse developments on, collaterals securing the loan.

 Risk Rating 8 - Substandard.
 Probability of default is assessed at up to 50%.
 Substandard loans are loans or portions thereof which appear to involve a substantial and unreasonable degree of risk to the Bank because of unfavorable or unsatisfactory characteristics.
 The debt burden for borrowers under this category is too heavy, with weak or negative cash flows.